 - Relapse prevention therapy

 Counseling sessions are held in both groups and one-on-one settings.
-Most of the time spent in rehab is spent engaging in some type of therapeutic healing.
+Most of the time spent in our rehab centers is spent engaging in some type of therapeutic healing.

 A Long-Term Plan to Overcome Fentanyl Addiction: Drug Rehab Aftercare

-Find Treatment for Fentanyl Abuse and Addiction in the Boston Area Today
+Get Fentanyl Addiction Treatment in the Boston Area Today

 Fentanyl is not only addictive, it is also dangerous.
 Just a tiny amount can lead to an overdose or death.
 If you are using drugs of any kind, you could even find yourself accidentally using fentanyl and experiencing an overdose.
 The best way to stay safe is to find help for substance abuse.

 If you or a loved one are addicted to fentanyl, you’ve come to the right place.
-Woburn Addiction Treatment offers fentanyl addiction treatment programs in the Boston area that can provide you with the support you need.
+Woburn Wellness Addiction Treatment offers fentanyl addiction treatment programs in the Boston area that can provide you with the support you need.
+With specialized care options, you can not only find treatment for fentanyl use but address any potential co-occurring mental illnesses.
 Don’t wait any longer.
-Call now to speak with an addiction specialist to see if our opioid rehab program is right for you.
+Call now to speak with an addiction recovery specialist to see if our opioid rehab program is right for you.